DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 Paste the resulting /authorize URL into a browser tab. (or if using the helper, right-click the constructed URL to open in a new tab)

 Invoking the URL for the /authorize request will redirect you to a URL for the login-and-consent app.
+If you invoke the /authorize endpoint from the command line you will see a 302 response with a Location header.
 You need to open the resulting link in a browser and authenticate.
+If you paste the /authorize URL into a browser, it will automatically follow the 302 redirect.

 The login-and-consent app uses a mock user database; these are the valid username / password pairs:
 * dino@apigee.com / IloveAPIs